rails/solid_cache/README.md

 $ gem install solid_cache
 ```

-Add the cache to your main database:
+Add the migration to your app:

 ```bash
 $ bin/rails solid_cache:install:migrations
 ```

-Then run migrations:
+Then run it:
 ```bash
 $ bin/rails db:migrate
 ```